V1997/Dictionary/README.md

 Now, run this command
 > node server.js

-### This project is underconstruction. feel free to make changes.
+### This project is in underconstruction. feel free to make changes.